scrapy/scrapy/docs/topics/downloader-middleware.rst

    .. method:: process_response(request, response, spider)

       :meth:`process_response` should return a :class:`~scrapy.http.Response`
-      object or raise a :exc:`~scrapy.core.exceptions.IgnoreRequest` exception.
+      object or raise a :exc:`~scrapy.exceptions.IgnoreRequest` exception.

       If it returns a :class:`~scrapy.http.Response` (it could be the same given response, or a brand-new one), that response will continue to be processed with the :meth:`process_response` of the next middleware in the pipeline.

-      If it returns an :exc:`~scrapy.core.exceptions.IgnoreRequest` exception, the response will be dropped completely and its callback never called.
+      If it returns an :exc:`~scrapy.exceptions.IgnoreRequest` exception, the response will be dropped completely and its callback never called.

       :param request: the request that originated the response